Tracie Andrews: Police investigation

 Although Andrews claimed that she and Harvey had been attacked in a road rage incident, in her press conference of 3 December she said that the driver of the attacker's car was not to blame and appealed for him to come forward, something which the police questioned as the driver had supposedly facilitated the attack on Harvey.
 Andrews seemed to contradict her original statement, giving different times to her original story, and police had to step in and stop her while she told her story to the press.
 Police also noted that Andrews had a lot to say for a person who was supposedly in shock.

 After the press conference, police began to question Andrews' story.
 A witness statement from a child in an adjacent cottage said she could clearly hear an argument between a man and a woman after the car had parked up on the night.
 Police did not find any evidence that a second car had overtaken Harvey's car to stop it before the attack, noting that there were no tyre marks on the grass verges next to the narrow single-lane country road that would be expected if such an event had taken place.
 In Harvey's hand were found more than 80 strands of Andrews' hair, which pathologists determined would have had to have been taken from her head with considerable force, i.e. through a physical struggle.
 Most notably, two witnesses came forward after Andrews' press conference to say that they had seen Harvey's white Ford Escort car driving past them on the lane Harvey was murdered on, that night, but that no car was following it and that no other cars had been seen by them on that lane that evening.
-This disproved Andrews' story that she and Harvey had been attacked in a road rage incident after being followed by a car whilst driving home.
+This disproved Andrews' story that she and Harvey had been attacked in a road rage incident after being followed by a car while driving home.

 Having invented her story of how Harvey was murdered, Andrews had then gone on to hold Harvey's mother's hand and the hand of his sister while she recounted the fabricated story in the national press conference of 3 December.